growdigital/forestgarden.wales/content/article/wildlife-features.md

 * **Log piles:** So easy to do, put some logs in a pile.
 If you have a neat garden, you can tuck your logs out of sight, they’ll still do a great job of providing habitat for a multitude of inverterbrates and amphibians and a food source for everyone.
 * **Stone piles:** The same idea as log piles, put some stones in a pile.
 Provides a different, less slimy habitat.
 If you put your stone pile in the sun, you may even see some basking lizards.
 * **Stone walls:** Slightly more involved than a stone pile, but the same idea.
 Also, a great location for the strangely fashionable (and edible leaved) [Wall Pennywort](https://pfaf.org/user/plant.aspx?latinname=Umbilicus+rupestris).
 * **Flowers:** Flowers all year round for pollinators and predators.
-Native flowers are a food source for larger number of insects.
+Try growing native wild flowers, as they’re a food source for larger number of insects.
 Include some umbellifers for our smaller tongued compatriots.
 There is a wealth of information online about suitable flowers.
 Martin Crawford’s book [Creating a Forest Garden](https://www.agroforestry.co.uk/product/creating-a-forest-garden-2/) has a whole appendix devoted to which flowers provide pollen and/or nectar and when.

 Inspired by [Malcolm Berry](https://www.facebook.com/The-Dreaded-Gardener-1403035606578314/)’s wildlife gardening talk to [Drefach Gardening Club](http://www.drefachfelindregardeningclub.co.uk)